abisop/nuttx-docs/en/guides/port_drivers_to_stm32f7.md

 by the DMA read operation is also in the D-Cache, then the contents of the D-Cache will no longer be valid; it will no longer match the physical contents of the memory.
-In order to fix this, the Cortex-M7 supports a special <span class="title-ref">cache operation</span> that can be used to <span class="title-ref">invalidate</span> the D-Cache contents associate with the read DMA buffer address range.
-Invalidation simply means discarding the currently cached D-Cache lines so that they will be refetched from physical RAM. **Rule 1a**: Always invalidate RX DMA buffers sometime before or after starting the read DMA but certainly
+In order to fix this, the Cortex-M7 supports a special [cache operation]{.title-ref} that can be used to [invalidate]{.title-ref} the D-Cache contents associate with the read DMA buffer address range.
+Invalidation simply means discarding the currently cached D-Cache lines so that they will be refetched from physical RAM. **Rule 1a**: Always invalidate RX DMA buffers sometime before or after starting the read DMA but certainly [before]{.title-ref}
-<span class="title-ref">before</span> accessing the read buffer data.
-**Rule 1b**: Never read from the read DMA buffer before the read DMA buffer completes, or otherwise you will re-cache the DMA buffer content.
+accessing the read buffer data. **Rule 1b**: Never read from the read DMA buffer before the read DMA buffer completes, or otherwise you will re-cache the DMA buffer content.

-<span class="title-ref">What if the D-Cache line is also dirty?
-What if
-we have writes to the DMA buffer that were never flushed to physical RAM?</span> Those writes will then never make it to physical memory if the D-Cache is invalidated. **Rule 2**: Never write to read DMA buffer memory\! **Rule 3**: Make sure that all DMA read buffers are aligned to the D-Cache line size so that there are no spill-over cache effects at the boarders of the invalidated cache line.
+[What if the D-Cache line is also dirty?
+What if we have writes to the DMA buffer that were never flushed to physical RAM?]{.title-ref} Those writes will then never make it to physical memory if the D-Cache is invalidated. **Rule 2**: Never write to read DMA buffer memory! **Rule 3**: Make sure that all DMA read buffers are aligned to the D-Cache line size so that there are no spill-over cache effects at the boarders of the invalidated cache line.

 ### DMA Write Accesses